Farama-Foundation/PettingZoo/docs/api.md

 `close()`: Closes the rendering window.

+## API Idioms

-## Environment Actions
+### Environment done

-In this API, when the environment acts following an agent's action, both actions are handled as if happening at the same time.
-There are cases where separating these actions can be very helpful.
-Our API supports this by optionally treating the environment as an "agent".
-An environment agent that can act on the state of the game is a common modeling practice in fields such as game theory, for example.
+An environment is done when it has no more agents left.
+This means that its `agents` attribute, will be an empty list.
+So you can calculate that the environment is done by checking `not env.agents`.

+### Number of agents

+You can get the number of agents with `len(env.agents)`, and the maximum possible number of agents with `len(env.possible_agents)`.

+### Environment as agent

-We encourage calling the environment actor `'env'` in `env.agents`, and having it take `None` as an action.
+Environment agents: In certain cases, separating agent from environment actions is helpful for studying.
+This can be done by treating the environment as an agent.
+We encourage calling the environment actor 'env' in env.agents, and having it take None as an action.

 ## Raw Environments